graezykev/learn-javascript-blob/javascript-blob/how-to-further-use-stream.md

-# 9. Build your Stream - Make Amazting Happens
+# 9. Build your Stream - Make Amazing Happens

 ## Creating your own ReadableStream